awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-import-plugins.md

 **To upload using the AWS CLI**

-1. The following command lists all Amazon S3 buckets\.
+1. Use the following command to list all of your Amazon S3 buckets\.

    ```
    aws s3 ls
    ```

-1. The following command lists the files and folders in an Amazon S3 bucket\.
+1. Use the following command to list the files and folders in the Amazon S3 bucket for your environment\.
+Substitute the sample value in *YOUR\_S3\_BUCKET\_NAME*\.

    ```
-   aws s3 ls s3://your-s3-bucket-any-name
+   aws s3 ls s3://YOUR_S3_BUCKET_NAME
    ```

 1. The following command uploads a `plugins.zip` file to an Amazon S3 bucket\.